 Things to do with teens in Singapore

-One of the things I love about living in Singapore is how safe it is compared to other places.
-With one teenager (a newly minted 14 year old) and two tweens (10 and 11 years), I can afford them more freedom with independent outings than I would if we were living somewhere else.
-If you’re looking for some inspiration to keep your teens busy in Singers, here’s my list of fun adventures that are great for teenagers – whether that’s with their friends or with you!
+One of the things we love about living in Singapore is how safe it is compared to other places.
+With teenagers, we can afford them more freedom with independent outings than we would if we were living somewhere else.
+If you’re looking for some inspiration to keep your teens busy in Singers, here’s our list of fun adventures that are great for teenagers – whether that’s with their friends or with you!

 A Sassy Mama favourite, this super fun water park in Pasir Ris has varying levels of thrill factor.
 Small enough for even your tweens not to get lost, but substantial enough for them to have a splashing good time.
 Parents (if you get invited that is!) will love the Ular-lah (raft slide) and adrenaline junkies will go crazy for Slide Up!